awsdocs/amazon-ec2-user-guide/doc_source/ec2-mac-instances.md

 ## Update the operating system and software<a name="mac-instance-updates"></a>

+**Warning**
+Do not install beta or pre\-release macOS versions on your EC2 Mac instances, as this configuration is currently not supported\.
+Installing beta or pre release macOS versions will lead to degradation of your EC2 Mac Dedicated Host when you stop or terminate your instance, and will prevent you from starting or launching a new instance on that host\.

-You can install operating system updates from Apple using the softwareupdate command\.
+On x86 Mac instances, you can install operating system updates from Apple using the `softwareupdate` command\.
+In\-place operating system updates are not currently supported on M1 Mac instances\.

-**To install operating system updates from Apple**
+****To install operating system updates from Apple on x86 Mac instances****

 1. List the packages with available updates using the following command\.